 What are Nurse Mare Foals?

-A nurse mare foal is a foal who was born so that its mother might come into milk.
+A nurse mare foal is a foal of any breed who was born so that its mother might come into milk.
 The milk that its mother is producing is used to nourish the foal of another mare, a more “expensive” foal.
-Primarily these are thoroughbred foals, though certainly are not limited to the thoroughbred industry.
+Primarily the foals that are usitizing a nurse mare are thoroughbred foals, though the practice is certainly are not limited to the thoroughbred industry.
+WHile nurse mares can be used for emergency medical reasons and rejections, the sad FACT is that many nurse mares are employed only for man's convenience.
+The situation that is all too common is as follows:

 A thoroughbred broodmare's purpose is to produce more racehorses.